fesor/request-objects/README.md

 ```

 But this not so handy and will break DRY if you just need to return common error response.
 Thats why
-library provide you `ErrorResponseProvider` interface.
-You can impllement it in you request object and move this
+library provides you `ErrorResponseProvider` interface.
+You can implement it in your request object and move this
 code to `getErrorResponse` method:

 ```php